 IBIS defines the derivation of “IBIS Data” consisting of I-V, V-T, ISSO and voltage thresholds for a device under test.
 For I-V, voltages are defined as measured across the associated [Pullup], [Pulldown], [POWER Clamp], and [GND Clamp] elements.
 For V-T, ISSO and voltage thresholds, IBIS defines the reference node used to measure these voltages.
 IBIS contemplates the use of these models with the buffer supplied by specific rail voltages prescribed by the [Voltage Range], [Pullup Reference], [Pulldown Reference], [POWER Clamp Reference], [GND Clamp Reference], and [External Reference] (“[*** Reference]”) keywords.
 These voltages are measured relative to the test fixture reference.

 During a simulation that uses IBIS Models, the IBIS specification is not clear what node should be used as the reference node for these voltages.
 This is not an issue when the simulator supplies rail voltages (“***_ref”) to a model relative to the simulator reference node that are same as the reference voltages (“[*** Reference]”) supplied to the buffer when generating the IBIS Data.
-Some simulators use the terminal of the IBIS model that has a [*** Reference]=0.0V as the reference node for measurements.
-As a result, when a model is simulated with voltages applied to the models' rail terminals (relative to a simulator reference node) other than the prescribed values, it is not defined in the specification how to compare the voltages at the buffer I/O (pin) terminal with the thresholds that were generated relative to the test fixture reference.
+Some EDA tools use the terminal of the IBIS model that has a [*** Reference]=0.0V as the reference node for measurements.
+As a result, when a model is simulated with voltages applied to the models' rail terminals (relative to a EDA tool reference node) other than the prescribed values, it is not defined in the specification how to compare the voltages at the buffer I/O (pin) terminal with the thresholds that were generated relative to the test fixture reference.

 SOLUTION REQUIREMENTS: